 It was spring break and she and her son resolved to get out notwithstanding the ice.
 Sidewalks were still impassable from snow that had hardened into crystalline gray, gigantic glittering mineral formations like those they’d seen in amethyst and scarlet in natural history museums when the kids were little.

 She grabbed a water bottle from one of those untouched bins still piled in the hallway and unscrewed the top to fill it before their hike.

 It wasn’t empty.
 She shook out a baggie and a tiny box, roughly the size of a flattened-out matchbox and filled with sheets of white paper as thin as onion skin.
 Even at its small size, the baggie wasn’t close to full.
 Desiccated and clumped, with no odor left: a brown, leafy, vegetable-type material, as her cop friends would have described it.

 She flashed back to what her sister-in-law had said in her husband’s hospital room before he came home: “We’ve tried that, too.”

-And she lifted the water bottle to her lips and closed her eyes and knew her husband had last held it, nearly four years earlier, and she saw again the look in his eyes when he came upstairs after she thought she had heard the barn door open and shut in the cold night air, a mixture of pain and resignation and peace.
+And she lifted the water bottle to her lips and closed her eyes and knew her husband had last held it, years ago, and she saw again the look in his eyes when he came upstairs after she thought she had heard the barn door open and shut in the cold night air, a mixture of pain and resignation and peace.